Haward-A/Jenkins-Minikube/README.md

       - Message: `Connection to Kuberntes v1.xx.x` should appear

    - You may if you want, define the pod template to use during your Jenkins deployment

+1. Some Jenkins pipelines examples for K8S can be found here -> https://github.com/jenkinsci/kubernetes-plugin

 # Access your application using Ingress resource
 1. To deploy the Ingress manifest file, make sure you enable/install the Ingress controller is your cluster